pkivolowitz/CSC4730-Fall-2023/projects/p4/README.md

 * Failure to list partners correctly as described above removes 5 points from your grade.

+## Software Kills

+You goofed when adding this critical error detection feature and the system you are working on, traffic light control, doesn't catch a bug written by another programmer.
+A Dad driving home his wife and newborn triplets is tee boned by a semi that passes what should have been a red light.
+Mom and the newborns are crushed.
+Explain your error to Dad.

 ## Grading

 The class will receive a rubric when grading is complete that describes